daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 ## Overview

-The following demonstration documents a step-by-step guide to setting up a virtual “Econometrics Lab” hosted in [Amazon Web Service](https://aws.amazon.com/), one of the many cloud providers.
+The following demonstration documents a step-by-step guide to setting up a virtual “Econometrics Lab” hosted by [Amazon Web Service (AWS)](https://aws.amazon.com/), one of the many cloud providers.
 Ultimately, students will be able to connect to an environment to preform live coding on [Jupyter Notebooks](https://jupyter.org/) with [Python](https://www.python.org/psf/), [R](https://www.r-project.org/foundation/), and [Stata](https://www.stata.com/) kernels.

 The demonstration concludes with a method of integrating GitHub so that students may sign in with their GitHub accounts.
 This method is optional, and is recommended for those with an advanced uderstanding of the command line.

-The following section, [Functionality](#functionality), showcases a fully operational server both with and without the optional GitHub integration.

 This demonstration corresponds to workflow 3 outlined in “*_Econometric Pedagogy and Cloud Computing: Training the Next Generation of Economists and Data Scientists_*,” though the instructions may be modified to suit different teaching styles and classroom needs.

 ## Functionality

+This section showcases a fully operational server and the optional GitHub integration.

 #### Standard Functionality <a name="std-func"></a>